camilagodoy/tag-maize-gblup-multikernel/README.md

     - (3) `build_s_matrix()` — constructs the S matrix from the additive relationships of the parental groups.

 Note:
-In all data files,
+In all data files, the column:
-Pedigree1 refers to the seed parents (Stiff Stalk lines, SS), Pedigree2 refers to the pollen parents (Non-Stiff Stalk lines, NSS), and Pedigree identifies the single-cross hybrids derived from their combinations.
+- Pedigree1 refers to the seed parents (Stiff Stalk lines, SS);
+- Pedigree2 refers to the pollen parents (Non-Stiff Stalk lines, NSS);
+- Pedigree identifies the single-cross hybrids derived from their combinations.

 ---